Building for Raspberry Pi 3 or 4

-This section describes the steps you need to take to build the AGL demo image for both the Raspberry PI 3 and 4 boards.
+This section describes the steps you need to take to build the AGL demo image for both the Raspberry Pi 4 and 3 boards.
+Raspberry Pi 4 is recommended.

 1. Making Sure Your Build Environment is Correct